OxanaDanilova/online-zoo-ts/README.md

 # Project name: Online zoo

-_**Online zoo** is basically a website created to simulate a visit to a zoo, and the visitors to this site can view exhibits about animals and their habitats.
+_**Online zoo** is a website created to simulate a visit to a zoo, and the visitors to this site can view exhibits about animals and their habitats.
 Many Zoos as well as schools have developed virtual zoos.
 For example, a virtual zoo will have articles, vieos and photos as exhibits instead of actual animals._

 [Demo](https://oxanadanilova.github.io/online-zoo-ts/)